das-mechaniker/SEC-IARD-Feed-Parse/README.md

 A robust Python application that downloads, processes, and analyzes SEC Investment Adviser XML feed data, converting complex XML structures into easily analyzable CSV format.

+The link for XML endpoint can not be dynamically generated.
+You must get the updated link from (Here)[https://adviserinfo.sec.gov/compilation#:~:text=in%20XML%20format.-,INVESTMENT%20ADVISER%20REPRESENTATIVES%20REPORT,-Report%20as%20of]

 ## Overview

 This application automates the process of retrieving and processing SEC Investment Adviser data by: